OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection (1).md

 * The default user name will be 'C##opshub' and 'C##reportsdb' for Oracle CDB instance with CDB$ROOT container.
 * The default user name will be 'opshub' and 'reportsdb' for Oracle Non-CDB instance or CDB instance with container other than CDB$ROOT.

-For the **Oracle cluster** instance, to get the instance name for OpsHub Integration Manager installation, please check the below SQL to get the
+For the **Oracle cluster** instance, to get the instance name for <code class="expression">space.vars.SITENAME</code> installation, please check the below SQL to get the

 currently logged in instance name.